 Prop C, if approved, would allocate $91 million towards the renovation and expansion of existing parks as well as the acquisition of property for future parks, a win that would benefits New Orlean cyclists into the future.

-If passed, Issue 8 would allow Franklin County to fund $100 million towards improving parks and recreation for activities such as biking.
+If passed, Issue 8 would fund $100 million towards improving parks and recreation for activities such as biking.

 If passed, This income tax increase would benefit Gahanna residents by generating new funding for the city’s parks, recreation, trails and associated facilities.